DimoYantrom/dimoyantrom.github.io/index.md

         text: This is a very short project description.
         icon: 6.jpg
         url: '#'
+- title: Project 6
+        text: This is a very short project description.
+        icon: 6.jpg
+        url: '#'

   - type: members.html
     section_id: members
     title: Our Crew!